NordoniaBands/nordonia-band-site/content/about/_index.md

 - **Eric Vasquez, Head Director**
   Serving since 2023, Mr. Vasquez is a Kent State alumnus who previously contributed as assistant director and staff member since 2017.

-- **Tom Weaver, Former Director**
-  Led the program for over a decade, significantly advancing the bands reputation and success.

 - **Mary Schrembeck, Middle School Director**
   Focuses on developing younger musicians to ensure a strong future for the high school program.